mattznyc/mattznyc.github.io/index.md

 ---
 # Matt Zimmerman

-My name is Matt Zimmerman.
-I am an independent product managment consultant with a specialiy in publishing platforms
+Hi.
+I'm Matt Zimmerman.
+I am a product manager wit experience in web-publishing platforms, APIs, and XML.

 Here are some interesting projects I have worked on
 ## At The Springer Publishing Company